The Hidden Origins of Halloween’s Spookiest Creatures

 Black cats and other Halloween animals

 Spiders, owls, rats, crows, and bats…what makes these real-life animals so connected to Halloween?
 Many of these creepy creatures are nocturnal, so their associations with nighttime put them on the spooky list.
 Abandoned houses are full of spiders’ webs and rats; plus, some spiders are poisonous, and rats can carry disease.
 Vampire bats actually do bite other animals.
 Carrion-eating crows and ravens have long been believed to be omens of death.
 But what about black cats?
 These dark, mysterious creatures were thought to be mystical pets, or “animal familiars,” of witches, who may even shapeshift into them.
+These are the most haunted places in America, according to paranormal experts.

 Given Halloween’s connection with death, it’s not really a surprise that images of skeletons around the holiday serve as earthly reminders of our own mortality.
 But the tradition of memento mori (literally “remember death”), represented by a skull or skeleton, has its roots way back in the Middle Ages.
 Even scarier, during this time the allegorical story of the danse macabre, or dance of death, came about.
 In the tale, later made into a classical musical composition by Camille Saint-Saens in 1874, skeletons rise from their graves to dance around.
 Think about that the next time you hang a Halloween skeleton in your yard.
 Here are 12 more things you probably never knew about Halloween.